-The discharge does not cause adverse effects on the beneficial uses of the receiving water.
+2. The discharge does not cause adverse effects on the beneficial uses of the receiving water.

-The permittee shall implement a general management program to eliminate or minimize non-storm water discharges into surface waters.
-The program shall be submitted to the Regional Water Board for approval and include implementation of BMPs, outreach and education, inspections, monitoring, reporting and enforcement provisions.
+3. The permittee shall implement a general management program to eliminate or minimize non-storm water discharges into surface waters.
+The program shall be submitted to the North Coast Water Board for approval and include implementation of BMPs, outreach and education, inspections, monitoring, reporting and enforcement provisions.

 In addition, incidental discharges of low threat non-storm water flows from permitted storm water conveyance systems shall not be subject to the Basin Plan’s point source waste discharge prohibitions provided that the following additional conditions are met: